Cloudbreak mine

 FMG is the third-largest iron ore mining company in the Pilbara, behind Rio Tinto and BHP.

-The mine is situated within the boundaries of Mulga Downs Station which is currently owned by Gina Rinehart.
+The mine is situated within the boundaries of Mulga Downs Station, which is owned by Gina Rinehart.

 Overview

 FMG acquired the Cloudbreak and Christmas Creek tenements during 2003.
-The company begun constructing port facilities at Port Hedland in February 2006, followed by a $3.2 billion capital raising in August 2006 to finance its projects.
+The company began constructing port facilities at Port Hedland in February 2006, followed by a $3.2 billion capital raising in August 2006 to finance its projects.
 Construction on the mine itself began in October 2006.

 Fortescue began mining at Cloudbreak in October 2007.
-Iron ore production at the mine began in 2008 and, in its first full year of operation, the mine produced 28 million tonnes of iron ore.
+Iron ore production at the mine began in 2008 and in its first full year of operation the mine produced 28 million tonnes of iron ore.